We Help When You Are Terminated Without Cause

 Most employment is at-will employment.
 Under most circumstances, employers can dismiss employees — and employees can quit — whenever they want.
 However, there are certain circumstances where employment termination is illegal.
+It is illegal for an employer to terminate employment based on age, religion, gender, sex, national origin, race, pregnancy or another protected class.
+Your employer also cannot terminate your employment or discharge you for filing a complaint alleging discrimination.
 If you believe that you have been unjustly laid off or discharged, Akers Law Offices can help.

 What Constitutes An Illegal Reason For Termination?